 Environmental and Social Impact Assessment is the systematic examination of consequences of a proposed project, aiming to prevent, reduce or mitigate negative impacts on the environment, natural resources, and health and social elements, as well as enhance positive impacts of a project.
 The methodology of ESIA is well established, and the process should span the full project cycle (from identification to post-implementation).
 Other EM tools are used as components of the ESIA, such as public consultation and management plans.
 These elements of ESIA have been implemented for previous and current ENSAP projects, but are generally not part of a consistent assessment procedure.
 ESIA is also required in some form in each of the EN countries as an important part of the decision-making and development process.
 The institutional arrangements and procedural guidance proposed in Chapters II and III, respectively, are intended to harmonize the use of ESIA across the region.
-The general steps of the assessment process as they correspond to the project cycle (identification and preparation).
+The general steps of the assessment process as they correspond to the project cycle are shown in Figure 5.
+Most of ENTRO's experience has been in the first two stages of the project cycle (identification and preparation).